RYA BRITISH YOUTH SAILING CLUBS

-Students may join us as experienced sailors with aspirations to achieve highly or arrive as novices, and will receive equally dedicated support to allow them to reach their potential.
-We encourage students to join early on in their Windermere School journey, as many of our highest achieving sailors joined us at the beginning of their School life, at Elleray Campus.
+Pupils may join us as experienced sailors with aspirations to achieve highly or arrive as novices, and will receive equally dedicated support to allow them to reach their potential.
+We encourage pupils to join early on in their Windermere School journey, as many of our highest achieving sailors joined us at the beginning of their School life, at Elleray Campus.
 We are very proud of this achievement.

 RYA TRAINING CENTRE